KamaljyotiNath/KamaljyotiNath1.github.io/index.md

 #  Skills and Learning
 - Programming Languages : MATLAB, Python, C
-- Software: STAAD.Pro, AutoCAD, Microsoft office, LaTeX
+- Software: STAAD.Pro, AutoCAD
+- Presentation/Documentation:Microsoft office, LaTeX, Beamer

 As often it is said that there is no age for learning, I am continuing my learning process.
-I am planning to laering R for statistical computing in my next
+I am planning to laern R for statistical computing in my next.

 # Personal
 During my free time, I like to read, play chess, solve sudoku.
 I do like watching movie like almost all like. ज़िन्दगी बड़ी होनी चाहिए लम्बी नहीं (Life should be big not long) is a dialog from movie [Anand](https://www.imdb.com/title/tt0066763/), one of my favariate movie.
+Other movies are [sparsh](https://www.imdb.com/title/tt0079938/),

 # Links
 [Google Scholar profile](https://scholar.google.co.in/citations?user=U9Vf1IwAAAAJ&hl=en), [ResearchGate](https://www.researchgate.net/profile/Kamaljyoti_Nath2), [LinkedIn], [Faceook](https://www.facebook.com/nath.kamaljyoti/)